Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Conclusion

 \section{Conclusion}

-In this work, we produced free-form reconstructions of the primordial power spectrum $P(k)$ based on the CMB temperature and polarisation data from Planck.
-The MRL algorithm has been used to iteratively reconstruct $P(k)$ from the unbinned CamSpec $C_\ell$ data and the full covariance matrix.
-We introduced a new approach inspired by the diffusion equation to regularise this reconstruction process.
+In this work, we produced free-form reconstructions of the primordial power spectrum (PPS) based on the CMB temperature and polarization data from Planck.
+The MRL algorithm has been used to iteratively reconstruct the PPS from unbinned CamSpec $C_\ell$ data and the full covariance matrix.
+We introduced two new regularization approaches inspired by the diffusion equation and total-variation regularization.